Dear Kids & Families Together Community,

 What is Charles’ adoption story?
 Charles was adopted in Spring 2016 when he was just eight weeks old.
 When his parents brought him home, everything was new and different.
 He was a little scared and really missed his birth mom.
 Over time, he quickly learned how much his parents love him, so he started to relax, feel safe, and trust them.

-How many brothers and sisters does he have?
+How many brothers and sisters did he have?
 Charles’ litter had six boys and four girls.

-What are his parents names?
+What were his parents’ names?
 Charles’ mom’s name is Shay, and dad’s name is Zodiac.
 His maternal grandmother’s name is River.

-Where is he from?
+Where was he from?
 Charles was born in Laguna Hills and raised in Ventura.

-What does he like to do for fun?
+What did he like to do for fun?
 Cuddle, go for hikes, play at the beach, get belly rubs, take naps, give high fives, play tug-of-war, and make new friends.

-Will he bite me?
+Did he bite?
 Never.
 If you are playing with a toy with him, he may accidentally put his mouth on your hand but will let go immediately when he realizes his mistake.

-What tricks/commands does he know?
-Sit, down, here, drop, leave it, stay, wait, back up, high five, and always learning more!
+What tricks/commands did he know?
+Sit, down, here, drop, leave it, stay, wait, back up, high five, and more!